-- evaluated the work plan prepared by the head of the "Audit" function for the 2014 and the results of the audits performed during the year 2013; based upon such results, the committee formulated, within the scope of its responsibilities, a positive assessment of the adequacy and effectiveness of the internal control and risk management system during the year 2013; - assessed, in view of the approval of the business plan for the years 2014-2023, the compatibility of the main business risks with a management of the company consistent with the strategic targets under such plan; - issued its favorable opinion on the replacement of the head of the "Audit" function and on the compensation of the latter; - analysed the main accounting decisions, the most important accounting standards and the impact of new international accounting standards on Enel Group's consolidated financial statements for 2013, half-year report for 2014, and interim reports as of March 31, 2014 and September 30, 2014, also reviewing the impairment test procedure in the consolidated financial statements for 2013; - reviewed the sustainability report, within the scope of its responsibilities; - monitored the independence, adequacy, effectiveness, efficiency of the "Audit" function; - assessed the reports received during the previous financial year on the basis of the provisions of the Code of Ethics; - analysed the proposals for updating the Compliance Program adopted pursuant to Legislative Decree No. 231/2001; - acknowledged the Group's on-going compliance with the laws and regulations on accounting transparency, adequacy of the organizational structure and the internal control systems of the subsidiaries established under and governed by the laws of non-EU countries.
+- evaluated the work plan prepared by the head of the Audit Department for the 2015 monitoring the work in progress of such plan;

+- assessed the results of the auditing activities performed during 2014 providing based upon these results and within the scope of its responsibilities a positive assessment of the adequacy and effectiveness of the internal control and risk management system during the year 2014; - assessed, in view of the approval of both the business plan 2015-2019 and the business plan 2016-2020, the compatibility of the main business risks with a management of the company consistent with the strategic targets under such plans; - examined the risk management by using derivatives within the Enel Group; - analysed the main accounting decisions, the most important accounting standards and the impact of new international accounting standards on Enel Group's consolidated financial statements for 2014, half-year report for 2015, and interim reports as of March 31, 2015 and September 30, 2015, also reviewing the impairment test procedure in the consolidated financial statements for 2014; - reviewed the sustainability report, within the scope of its responsibilities; - monitored the independence, adequacy, effectiveness, efficiency of the Department.
+In this regard, the committee took note of the certification of "general compliance with the international standards on professional internal auditing activities" - equivalent to the highest rating - obtained by the Audit Department during 2015, following the external quality assessment conducted by an independent qualified company in accordance with the international standards issued by the Institute of Internal Auditors: - assessed the reports received during the previous financial year and the first semester of 2015 on the basis of the provisions of the Code of Ethics; acknowledged the Group's on-going compliance with the laws and regulations on accounting transparency, adequacy of the organizational structure and the internal control systems of the subsidiaries established under and governed by the laws of non-EU countries; - agreed upon a specific document on the mandate of the Audit Department (the so-called "Audit Charter") submitting it for approval to the board of directors.